 Largest Single-Run Attendance: 633 (3/14/2013)

-Erika Addington, Joey Addington, Donald Aslinger, Peter B, Ron Bailey, Greg Baldwin, Dave Bartelson, Dominic Bartoletta, Grant Birch, Ben Boldt, Richard Cadwallader, Larry Carroll, Gloria Castellaw, Bob Castellaw, Karen Cobean, Mike Crowley, James Dalton, Britt Davis, Ken Davis, Cassie Dickerson, Jim Dietz, Don Driscoll, Steve Druffel, Pam DuBrock, Fred Dugenet, Dave Durand, Naomi Erdman, Jim Ewing, Speed Fitzhugh, Wayne Foster, William Franks, Anthony Giannetto, Mark Hallett, Hans Harzl, Cindy Hawk, Martin Hawk, Margaret Heady, Rick Hoover, Shari Irwin, Cindi John, Jim Johnson, Billie Johnstone, Jon Jonckers, Geary Lewis, David Lund, Nicole Lund, Dianne Mahaffy, Gerry Manfred, Michele Miller, Peggy Sue Moran, Joe Murcar, Wayne Nelson, Maury Nollette, Kris Overhauser, Johanna Overhauser, Bonnie Powell, Lori Reed, Rob Root, Megan Rounds, Tim Rounds, Bob Rounds, Mark Schmidt, Kathy Semmler, Chloe Senger, Jody Shapiro, Randy Shriver, Evan Sims, David D. Smith, Selina Starno, Robert Teal, Eddie Tompson, Michael S. Tonkyn, Tina Trantum, Aric Trantum, Chrystal Wachtel, Mark Wachtel, Greg Wallweber, Chris Wells, Bret Whitesides
+Erika Addington, Joey Addington, Donald Aslinger, Peter B (founder), Ron Bailey, Greg Baldwin, Dave Bartelson, Dominic Bartoletta, Ben Boldt, Donny Bolstad, Richard Cadwallader, Larry Carroll, Gloria Castellaw, Bob Castellaw, Aaron Crooks, Tom Crisp, Mike Crowley, James Dalton, Mike Danford, Britt Davis, Ken Davis, Rita Davis, Cassie Dickerson, Jim Dietz, Don Driscoll, Steve Druffel, Pam DuBrock, Fred Dugenet, Dave Durand, Naomi Erdman, Jim Ewing, Speed Fitzhugh, Wayne Foster, William Franks, Anthony Giannetto, Jon Hansen, Hans Harzl, Cindy Hawk, Martin Hawk, Margaret Heady, Eddie Heady, Michael Hepp, David Holt, Rick Hoover, Shari Irwin, Jim Johnson, Billie Johnstone, Jon Jonckers, Deanna Jones, Catherine Kamp, Gary Lewis, David Lund, Nicole Lund, Dianne Mahaffy, Gerry Manfred, Michele Miller, Peggy Sue Moran, Joe Murcar, Wayne Nelson, John Nelson, Maury Nollette, Kris Overhauser, Johanna Overhauser, Jim Palm, Bonnie Powell, Sallye Prenger, Craig Reasoner, Lori Reed, Gwen Reiha-Pape, Leann Ricketts, Brent Roberts, Megan Rounds, Tim Rounds, Bob Rounds, Albert Ruperd, Hannah Schelling, Mark Schmidt, Kathy Semmler, Chloe Senger, Randy Shriver, David D. Smith, Rabbitt Starno, Robert Teal, Eddie Tompson, Sarlat Tompson, Skye Tompson, Maggie Tompson, Tina Trantum, Aric Trantum, Mark Wachtel, Greg Wallweber, Chris Wells, Sue Zafrir, Johnny Zamora

 365 Run Club